7aii/6S898/_posts/2023-11-09-grokking-proposal.md

 ## Related Works

 We’ll be dissecting the literature on grokking, tracing its progression from initial sightings in structured algorithmic environments to unexpected appearances with more complex, natural datasets.
-Our analytical journey will revisit Power’s foundational observations and delve into the latest theories, such as Varma’s efficient circuit hypothesis and Nanda’s approach to unpacking the network's learning mechanics.
+Our analytical journey will revisit Power’s foundational observations and delve into the latest theories <d-cite key="power2022grokking"></d-cite>, such as Varma’s efficient circuit hypothesis<d-cite key="varma2023explaining"></d-cite> and Nanda’s approach to unpacking the network's learning mechanics<d-cite key="nanda2023progress"></d-cite>.

-Furthermore, we’ll scrutinize pioneering studies that shed light on the internal rivalry within neural networks, examining Merrill’s discovery of subnetwork competition, Gromov’s application of modular arithmetic to straightforward network structures, and Miller’s insights into how model complexity impacts the learning process.
+Furthermore, we’ll scrutinize pioneering studies that shed light on the internal rivalry within neural networks, examining Merrill’s discovery of subnetwork competition<d-cite key="merrill2023tale"></d-cite>, Gromov’s application of modular arithmetic to straightforward network structures<d-cite key="gromov2023grokking"></d-cite>, and Miller’s insights into how model complexity impacts the learning process<d-cite key="miller2023grokking"></d-cite>.
 Each piece of research enriches our understanding and provides critical context for our investigation into the grokking enigma.

 ## Exploratory Analysis